Homepage > Journal > How to prepare a research report?

 We can say, half-jokingly and half-seriously, that there are no terrible audiences for UX reports.
 There are only incomprehensible, obscure, complicated, chaotic, boring, over-explained, or overly concise research reports.

-So what should be done to make a UX research report accessible and attractive to its diverse audience?
+So, what should be done to make a user research report accessible and attractive to its diverse audience?

-Recipients have different competencies, are familiar with the project to varying degrees, and represent different interests and goals.
-Thus, they have very different attitudes to the results of the research.
-They have distinctly different expectations.
+Recipients have different competencies, are familiar with the project to varying degrees, and represent various interests and goals.
+Thus, they have very different attitudes to the research results and expectations.

 The less the researcher participates in the research, the more communicative and understandable the report should be.